yycf0112/yyc.github.io/README.md

-Welcome to my GitHub repository!
-This space includes projects focused on data analysis and predictive modeling.
+This space includes projects focused on data analysis.

 1. Booking.com Price Prediction
 In this project, I analyze accommodation pricing data from Booking.com to predict the prices of hotels and properties based on various features such as location, room type, customer ratings, and amenities.